West Valley Fire Department logo

 YTD 1 YTD 3

-There were $121,200 in losses from two fires last month, both fires were in mobile harms and caused extensive damage to the structure and contents.
-Additionally, 20 acres of wildland were burned.
+There were $50,000 in losses from two vehicle fires.
+Additionally, 2 acres of wildland were burned.

-Developed the June Drill Schedule: Equipment Check / Station Drill, EVIP Rodeo / Fit Testing, EVIP Road Course, and Officers Choice.
+June Drills included: Equipment Check / Station Drill, EVIP Rodeo / Fit Testing, EVIP Road Course, and Officers Choice.

 On June 3rd we hosted Yakima Fire Department with their Recruit Academy Live Fire training.